-The Outpatient Procedures Section of the Leapfrog Hospital Survey, also new in 2019, will closely align with the Leapfrog ASC Survey.
-This joint effort will provide purchasers and consumers with information to compare the same procedure, whether offered at a hospital or an ASC, across a range of topics important to purchasers, employers and patients.
+The Outpatient Procedures section of the Leapfrog Hospital Survey closely aligns with the Leapfrog ASC Survey.
+This joint effort provides purchasers and consumers with information to compare the same procedure, whether offered at a hospital or an ASC, across a range of topics important to purchasers, employers and patients.

 The measures included in Leapfrog's Surveys are predicated on the latest science and are selected with guidance from scientific advisors at the Armstrong Institute for Patient Safety at Johns Hopkins Medicine as well as Leapfrog's volunteer Expert Panels.

 View Leapfrog ASC Survey Results here.

 Click below for more information on each section in the Leapfrog ASC Survey.

 This section requests general information about the facility that consumers should know, including: